-A was born on Date B in Country C. A came to the United States for employment reasons and obtained a green card.
-A is also a citizen of Country C where he now lives.
-On Date D, A relinquished his green card.
-A will be subject to Country C tax on his worldwide income.
-On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).
+A was born on Date B in Country C to a U.S. citizen.
+A is a citizen of Country C where he now lives.
+A expatriated on Date D. On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).

-Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S.
+Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.

-taxes.
 Sections 2107 and 2501(a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.